 Hmm, almost right, but with the usual twists of distortion, thus demonstrating once again the necessity of always checking, checking and checking again everything Soering and his supporters say.
 (Facts, not name-calling, eh?)

-The neighbour was Jean Dance, an elderly woman who lived just beyond the Haysoms’ house.
+The neighbour was Jean Bass, an elderly woman who lived just beyond the Haysoms’ house.
 What she actually said was far more vague than Sizemore cares to admit:

 “We were driving past, it was either Saturday night or Sunday night or Monday night .. we saw cars parked on the driveway… at least 5 or 6 cars.”